Overalls and jackets

 - Green overalls have white fabric around the upper arm.

 - Business students in the Cultural Committee add this detail to their overalls.

 - There is a colourful string around the wearer’s waist or hanging from their shoulder down to the hip.
 At times, a tassel may be hanging from the string.

-- These often tell that the student is involved in association activities.
+- These often tell that the student is a student union volunteer.
 The colour of the string / tassel tells in which committee the person is or has been active.